What is FESP?

 What services do you offer, if I don’t qualify for FESP?

 There are some student candidates who do not qualify for FESP for one reason or another.
-If we feel you could really benefit from the services, students are eligible to receive our coaching services, including access to an achievement coach, financial coach and/or career coach and the ability to participate in our professional development workshops.
+If we feel you could really benefit from the services, students are eligible to receive our coaching services, including access to an achievement coach and/or career coach and the ability to participate in our professional development workshops.
 However, students would not be eligible for financial help through our scholarships and emergency funds.

 How often do I need to see my coaches?